bitfragment/exs/_posts/2019-05-29-tdd-multi-currency-money.md

 ## Iterations

 First test.
 There is no other code!
+Fails with "NameError: name 'Dollar' is not defined".

 ```py
 def test_multiplication():